bcartfall/desktop-streaming-server/README.md

 # Desktop Streaming Server

 This application was developed to solve the problem of not being able to fully focus on a video while completing all workout activities.
 This is the Desktop application that serves the video to a network connect mobile application.
-See TODO for the android mobile application.
+See https://github.com/bcartfall/desktop-streaming-stopwatch for the android mobile application.

 The problem: When doing workout stretches and activities such as planks the head is facing the floor and it is not possible to watch the computer screen.